Jennifer Fonstad: Board member and advisor

-Fonstad serves on the Board of Directors of several private companies.
-She also serves on the board of the Mastercard Foundation, a $35B AUM foundation based in Toronto, Canada.
+She serves on the board of the Mastercard Foundation and on the board of the Mastercard Foundation Asset Management Company (MFAM).
 She is a Founding Member of All-Raise, a Managing Member of Broadway Angels, and a member of the Council on Foreign Relations.
+Fonstad works on a volunteer basis with the Red Cross and has been selected to be the Head of Delegation for the 2024 International Federation of Red Cross and Red Crescent Societies - IFRC General Assembly.